My recipes โ†’ Your inbox. Sign up today!

 How To Cook Collard Greens

 Collards can be braised, steamed, sautéed or stir-fried.
 They can also be eaten raw.
-I love when people make veggie wraps from the collard leafs!
-I need to try that myself.

 They pair really well with ingredients like onions, garlic, tomato, bacon and eggs.
 You could also use these ribbons as an easy way to add some greens to some soup or chili or make super simple salad by marinating the greens in some olive oil, lemon and salt for a raw collard salad.